andy1024/eledger-parser/README.md

 1. Use case

    I wanted to be sure that nothing that is posted on my kids' e-ledger gets unnoticed: homeworks, important messages, test annoucements.
 So I designed this little tool to extract all the relevant information, pack it to a document as short and concise as possible, and send it automatically to thermal printer that sits in the room for anyone to notice.
-The printer had to cut the paper itself, letting it to be picked by me or my wife as a set of direction for a homework tasked to our kids.
+The printer had to cut the paper itself, letting it to be picked by me or my wife as a set of directions for a homework tasked to our kids.

    Why I didn't consider opening the ledger's website on a smartphone and reading relevant info from it?
 Two reasons: smartphone easily distracts children and website isn't particularly well designed to browse on a small screen.
    Third, implicit, reason was to make something cool with my thermal printer, that wasn't just a bunch of silly images on a printout.